Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Abstract

 \section{Abstract}

 Data imbalance persists as a pervasive challenge in regression tasks, introducing bias in model performance and undermining predictive reliability.
-This is particularly detrimental in applications aimed at predicting rare events that fall outside the domain of the bulk of the training data.
+This is particularly detrimental in applications aimed at predicting rare events that fall outside of the domain of the bulk of the training data.
 In this study, we review the current state-of-the-art regarding sampling-based methods and cost-sensitive learning.
 Additionally, we propose novel approaches to mitigate model bias.
-To better asses the importance of data, we introduce the density-distance and density-ratio relevance functions, which effectively integrate empirical frequency of data with domain-specific preferences, offering enhanced interpretability for end-users.
+To better assess the importance of data, we introduce the density-distance and density-ratio relevance functions, which effectively integrate empirical frequency of data with domain-specific preferences, offering enhanced interpretability for end-users.
 Furthermore, we present advanced mitigation techniques (cSMOGN and crbSMOGN), which build upon and improve existing sampling methods.
-In a comprehensive quantitative evaluation, we benchmark state-of-the-art methods on 10 synthetic and 42 real-world datasets, using neural networks, XGBoosting trees and Random Forest models.
-Our analysis reveals that while most strategies improve performance on rare samples, they often degrade it on frequent ones.
-We demonstrate that constructing an ensemble of models -- one trained with imbalance mitigation and another without -- can significantly reduce these negative effects.
+In a quantitative evaluation, we benchmark state-of-the-art methods on 10 synthetic and 42 real-world datasets, using neural networks, XGBoosting trees and Random Forest models.
+Our analysis shows that while most strategies improve performance on rare samples, they degrade it on frequent ones.
+The trade-off becomes larger the more the performance on rare samples is increased.
+However, to reduce this effect we demonstrate that constructing an ensemble of models---one trained with imbalance mitigation and another without---can be used.
 The key findings underscore the superior performance of our novel crbSMOGN sampling technique with the density-ratio relevance function for neural networks, outperforming state-of-the-art methods.

-\keywords{Imbalanced regression \and Supervised learning \and Cost-sensitive learning \and Sample weighting \and relevance function \and Sampling methods \and Model bias}
+\keywords{Imbalanced regression \and Supervised learning \and Cost-sensitive learning \and Sample weighting \and Relevance function \and Sampling methods \and Model bias}